• Skip to primary navigation

 Using the bowl attached to your standing mixer, combine 3/4 cup granulated sugar and 6 tablespoons of softened butter.
 Mix on medium speed until the sugar and butter are well combined.

-Add 210 grams of Lorraine’s All Purpose Gluten-Free Flour (about 1 1/2 cups), 2 teaspoons of baking powder and 1/2 teaspoon of salt to the mixture and mix until the batter is well combined and sticky, about one minute.
+Add 210 grams of Hand + Heart All-Purpose Gluten-Free Flour (about 1 1/2 cups), 2 teaspoons of baking powder, and 1/2 teaspoon of salt to the mixture and mix until the batter is well combined and sticky, about one minute.
 Allow the batter 2-3 minutes to rest.

 Step #3: Assemble Coffee Cake Layers